HussinSaheb/Eng14Final/README.md

 Log consolidation allows us to have logs files broadcast to a central repository by the instances themselves which allows us to more easily view them.
 The ELK stack is a commonly used system for this purpose.
 Research the setup of the elk stack and create a cookbook for provisioning the required machines.

+## <a name="what-is-elk">What Is The ELK Stack?</a>

+"ELK" is an acronym for three projects, Elasticsearch, Logstash, and Kibana, from the open-source company Elastic.
+Beats is also a part of the stack, not included in the acronym.

+Filebeat and MetricBeats, part of the Beats family, are used to forward logs and system metrics, such as CPU and memory data, to Logstash.

+Logstash is a data processing pipeline that ingests data from multiple sources, transforms it, and then sends it to Elasticsearch.

+Elasticsearch is a RESTful, JSON-based search and analytics engine, which packages the data from Logstash into a JSON format to be sent to Kibana.

+Kibana lets users visualise logs and system data with charts and graphs.

+## <a name="elk-in-project">The ELK Stack In This Project</a>

+FileBeat and MetricBeat have been installed on the Node App and Mongodb AWS instances, in order to monitor all machines.

+Logstash, Elasticsearch and Kibana have been installed on three separate AWS instances to store, manipulate and display log data for the user.

+Filebeat sends logs from the Node App and Mongodb instances to Logstash.
+MetricBeat sends system metrics from those instances to Logstash as well.
+The type of logs that Filebeat sends can be set by user, by setting log file pathways in the Filebeat configuration file.

+Logstash identifies named fields from the logs it receieves, such as the log id or log time, and sends this data to Elasticsearch.
+Elasticsearch then packages the data into a JSON format and sends it to Kibana.
+Kibana then displays the information received from Elasticsearch as charts and graphs.
+The user can filter the logs on Kibana to display particular data, such as all metric data for a single database instance for example.